 BBCCC to include one from Biology, Chemistry, Biology, Chemistry, Mathematics, Physics or a Technology or Engineering subject.
 Plus GCSE Maths and a Science subject at grade C or 4.

-Grades CCD to include one subject from: Biology, Chemistry, Mathematics, Physics or a Technology or Engineering subject.
+CCD to include one subject from Biology, Chemistry, Mathematics, Physics or a Technology or Engineering subject.
 Plus GCSE Maths and a Science subject at grade C or 4.

 Overall profile of 25 points (including 12 at higher level) to include one Higher Level subject from Mathematics, Science, Physics, Chemistry, Biology.
 English at grade 4 ordinary level is also required.
 If Mathematics and Physics are not presented at Higher Level then they are both required at grade 4 ordinary level in addition to one Higher Level subject above.

-Access Course (120 credit Access Course) (NI Access Course) in a Science, Mathematics, Physics or Engineering subject area with an overall mark of 63% to include 63% in each of the level 3 modules for Year 1 entry.
+Access Course (120 credit Access Course) (NI Access Course) in a Science, Mathematics, Physics or Engineering subject area with an overall mark of 63% to include 63% in each of the level 3 modules and to include 65% in NICATS level 2 Maths for Year 1 entry.

 Applicants who do not have GCSE Maths grade C/4 must also achieve a Pass in NICATS Maths level 2.

 For full-time study, you must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass at Grade C/4 or above in English Language, Mathematics and Single/Double Award Science (we will accept grade C/4 in Physics, Chemistry or Biology in lieu of Single/Double Award Science).

 Level 2 Certificate in Essential Skills - Communication will be accepted as equivalent to GCSE English.